monome/docs/docs/app/package.md

 **File &rarr; Package Manager**

-Use the seach bar at the top: "monome" and the click *Install*.
+Use the search bar at the top: "monome" and the click *Install*.

 ![Package](images/monomepackage.png)